- Ground Production

 Fennel is susceptible to Cercospora leaf spot and mycoplasm.
 Slugs and aphids are also problematic.

 Belonging to the Mustard family, horseradish is a hardy herbaceous perennial that grows 1-4 ft tall.
 It likes full sun and moist soil, but can be slightly drought tolerant.
 Hardiness zones 3-10 are optimum.
 Contact with the sap can cause skin irritation.
 Both roots and leaves have culinary uses.

 This plant is very invasive; once planted horseradish is difficult to remove.
 Planting in containers can prevent this, but division and repotting are necessary.
-Division is the best form of propagation and should be done in early spring.
-Horseradish needs frequent watering so the roots don’t become woody.
+Early spring is the time for dividing horseradish.
+Division is the best form of propagation.
+Horseradish needs frequent watering so the roots will not become woody.

 Only the larger roots should be harvested.
 Harvest in the spring and/or fall.
 Leaves are harvested when young, especially in the spring.

 Horseradish is susceptible to white rust and bacterial leaf spot.
 The cabbage caterpillar is also a common pest.